-Julian Fulton is an American songwriter & multi-instrumentalist from New Jersey.
+Julian Fulton is an American songwriter & musician from New Jersey.

 Fulton can be seen solo or with The Zombie Gospel, his backing band composed of rotating members.
-Julian Fulton and the Zombie Gospel have graced the stages of historic venues and major music festivals, sharing festival lineups with bands like Father John Misty, Bruno Mars, Weezer, and The Avett Brothers.
+Julian Fulton has graced the stages of historic venues and major music festivals, sharing festival lineups with bands like Father John Misty, Bruno Mars, Weezer, and The Avett Brothers.

 "Julian Fulton has the kind of voice that can bend and mould to almost any instrumentation.
 It doesn’t lose its urgency though; instead it finds its place through clever inflection that allows a forthright execution that’s candid but confident...[producing] both poignant and peppy tracks that despite their differences, find themselves at home through Fulton’s ability to express a story with ease." -GoldFlakePaint